mikes802/Marketing-Analytics-Case-Study/Script Check.md

 - [Leftover Question: Group Aggregate vs Window Function](#leftover-question)

 ## [Wrong Answers](#table-of-contents)
-Again, this is a follow-up to solving the marketing analytics case study from [Danny Ma's Serious SQL course](https://www.datawithdanny.com/ "Data With Danny").
+Again, this is a follow-up to solving the Marketing Analytics Case Study from [Danny Ma's Serious SQL course](https://www.datawithdanny.com/ "Data With Danny").
 My original work can be found here: [Marketing Analytics Case Study](/README.md#marketing-analytics-case-study).

 The first indication that something was awry was when I decided to take the section quiz and I was not consistently getting correct answers.
 Like, starting with question #1.
 > Q1.
 Which film title was the most recommended for all customers?